Getting started with manifest files

 The third level of the manifest file determines the specific settings for the application type we want to change.
 As seen in example 2, changing CORS settings goes under the docker application type and the configuration node.

-For example, this is how to set the version of Docker to
+For example, this is how to set the version of rails to

 Third Level (2): Servers